EducationAction

 ______________________________________________________________

 This course was created for a lower-division, Introduction to Community Organizing Course at the University of Wisconsin-Milwaukee.
 The course is NOT intended to teach students how to be a community organizer.
 They don't learn how to work with the media, or run a house meeting, nor other practical skills like that.
 Instead the course is designed to help students learn how to THINK like an organizer.
-To some extent, the course content reflects my own limitations.
-I have worked extensively with community organizing groups but have not actually been an organizer.
-For this online version I have cut some of the content specific to UWM, like the number of points for each exercise.

 This was my first time teaching an online course, so the lectures are more like first draft efforts than final documents.
 The lectures have the kind of minor editing issues and occasional repetitions that come with early drafts that are still in process.